Laura GIRAUD

 2014– IUFM Training Course: “English for Research”

-2014– Earned the Level 1 Certificate in First Aid and Civil Emergency Response
+2014– Earned the Level 1 Certificate in Civil Prevention and Emergency Response